Halifax Citadel National Historic Site#1 in Best Things To Do in Halifax

 Towering over downtown Halifax, the Citadel is a testament to the city's military past.
-Four forts have occupied this hilltop since 1749, when British Colonel Edward Cornwallis governed the region; the fort that stands today dates back to 1856.
+Four forts have occupied this hilltop since 1749, when Edward Cornwallis, a career British military officer, governed the region; the fort that stands today dates back to 1856.
 Visitors can wander the Citadel's corridors and learn about Halifax's involvement in major wars, such as the American Revolution, the American Civil War and both World Wars.
-The on-site Army Museum offers a closer look at the fortress' history.
-And to truly feel what it was like to be on the hill back in its heyday, make sure to come at lunchtime, when re-enactors of the Royal Artillery fire the traditional noon gun.
+The on-site Army Museum offers a closer look at the fortress's history.
+And to truly feel what it was like to be on the hill back in its heyday, make sure to come at lunchtime, when reenactors of the Royal Artillery fire the traditional noon gun.

 You can also interact with members of the 78th Highland Regiment.
-During the summer months, these kilted re-enactors offer free guided tours of the fort and provide insight on what it was like to be a soldier there.
-According to one TripAdvisor user, "Visitors can ask questions, inspect military kit, and see short enactments of the firing of canons and military parades."
+From May through October, these kilted reenactors offer free guided tours of the fort and provide insight on what it was like to be a soldier there.
+You can even learn to shoot a 19th-century rifle from one of these reenactors (for an extra fee and age restrictions apply).

 Recent visitors say the Citadel is a must-see stop for history buffs and add that the views are outstanding.
 If you want a relatively quiet experience, past travelers recommend visiting in the fall or early winter to avoid the most crowds.

 The Citadel National Historic Site is about a 15-minute walk west of the waterfront.
 It is open year-round, though hours vary depending on the season.
 Fees to enter the site also vary by season.
 Adult admission ranges from CA$7.90 to CA$11.90 (about $5.50 to $8), while it is always free for children 17 and younger.
 Parking is available on-site and costs CA$3.15 (about $2).
 For more information, check out the Citadel's website.